getdokan/dokan/readme.txt

 [youtube https://www.youtube.com/watch?v=4id-EwbfUko]

-= THE BEST FRONTEND USER INTERFACE =
+= HIGHLY USER-FRIENDLY FRONTEND INTERFACE =

 To provide a comprehensive frontend experience, every vendor has a [personalized customizable dashboard](https://dokan.co/wordpress/features/?utm_campaign=dokan-wordpress-org-visitor&utm_medium=learn_more_about_dokan&utm_source=WordPress.org) on the store frontend.
 They can easily navigate and control every aspect of their marketplace from there.
 Backend access is restricted to only the admin, which sets Dokan apart from other marketplace plugins.
 However, all Dokan [modules](https://dokan.co/wordpress/modules/) are frontend compatible so that both the admin and vendors can enjoy the benefits and advanced features of Dokan.